layilin/SP23-33852/_annotations/book1_draft2.md

 7.37n. diaphoretic.
 Having the property of inducing or promoting perspiration.

 7.37n worms.
 Grainger is referring to parasitic worms (helminths) that live in the digestive tracks of humans and other animals.
 There are many such parasites, including tapeworms and roundworms.
-Worms were a major health concern in the eighteenth century, producing physical effects such as malnutrition and anemia, as well as cognitive problems.
+Worms were a major health concern in the eighteenth century, producing such physical effects as malnutrition and anemia, as well as cognitive problems.

 [people] 7.37n Acosta.
 José de Acosta (1539-1600), Jesuit theologian, philosopher, and missionary who traveled to and spent several years in Peru and Mexico.
 Chiefly known for his *Historia natural y moral de las Indias* (1590), one of the earliest and most comprehensive surveys of the Americas.

 [plant] 8.44 shaddoc.
 A citrus fruit (*Citrus maxima*) also known as the pomelo or pummelo.
 Native to Southeast Asia and known as the shaddock in the eighteenth century because it was supposedly brought to the Caribbean by an Englishman named Captain Shaddock.

 [plant] 8.44 forbidden fruit.
 Refers to species of *Citrus* (family Rutaceae) that are now virtually extinct.
-Similar in taste to oranges and shaddocks, closely related to the grapefruit.
+It is similar in taste to the orange and the shaddock, and it is closely related to the grapefruit.

 [plant] 8.45 acajou.
 The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
 While the nut is important to commerce today, the "cashew apple" or cashew fruit was consumed during the eighteenth century as well.
 The fruit is also caustic and was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).
-Also see Grainger's footnote on p.
-132 of Book IV.
+Also see Grainger's footnote in Book IV, p.
+132.

 [plant] 8.45 sabbaca.
 Avocado (*Persea americana*), which probably originated in Central America.
 It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico.
 An important part of the diets of the enslaved who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.